gabrielemariotti/RecyclerViewItemAnimators/README.md

    mRecyclerView.setItemAnimator(new SlideInOutLeftItemAnimator(mRecyclerView));
 ```

-**NOTE**: These code is under heavy development at the moment.Feedback and patches are very welcome!
+**NOTE**: These code is under heavy development at the moment.Feedbacks and patches are very welcome!

 ## How do I use it?